Wilmer Flores Player Props: Giants vs. Rangers

-On Saturday, Wilmer Flores (hitting .366 in his past 10 games) and the San Francisco Giants face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 9:05 PM ET.
+After batting .325 with three doubles, two home runs, two walks and six RBI in his past 10 games, Wilmer Flores and the San Francisco Giants face the Texas Rangers (who will hand the ball to Dane Dunning) at 4:05 PM ET on Sunday.

-He had a hitless showing in his last game (0-for-4) against the Rangers.
+He had a one-hit performance in his most recent game (1-for-4) against the Rangers.

 Wilmer Flores Game Info & Props vs. the Rangers